dart-lang/site-www/src/web/debugging.md

 docs (https://developers.google.com/web/tools/chrome-devtools/) — especially
 the JavaScript debugging reference and JavaScript get started guide, so readers can easily switch back and forth between these docs.

-TODO:
-Once Dart DevTools (or whatever we call it) is ready for use by ordinary developers, make DDT the first section/page and CDT the second, with the DDT section having all the step-by-step directions.
 {% endcomment %}